Deceptively Ingenious Vitamin D

-But wait!
-We’re here to tell you how deceptively ingenious this new product really is, why it’s so cutting-edge, and what makes it head and shoulders above any other vitamin D supplement out there.
+We’re here to tell you how incredibly ingenious this formula is, why it’s so cutting-edge, and why it’s more effective than other vitamin D supplements.
 But to shed light on our sunshine vitamin, we first need to step back and understand a little bit about this essential nutrient.

 Types of Vitamin D

-Vitamin D3, or cholecalciferol, is nicknamed the sunshine vitamin because it’s produced in our skin when the sun’s UVB rays shine on it.
-We also get vitamin D3 by eating oily fish like salmon, mackerel, or sardines, as well as from egg yolks and fortified milk, juice or cereal.
+Vitamin D3, or cholecalciferol, is nicknamed the sunshine vitamin because it’s produced in our skin when the sun’s rays shine on it.
+We also get vitamin D3 by eating oily fish like salmon, mackerel, or sardines, as well as from egg yolks and fortified milk, juice, and cereal.

 Vitamin D Supplements

-The majority of D3 supplements are made with synthetic cholecalciferol which is derived from the lanolin from sheep’s wool.
-Lanolin is a fatty substance secreted by the skin glands of sheep to condition their wool which has the chemical precursors for making vitamin D3.
-This is done by processing the lanolin until it is concentrated into a purified vitamin D3 supplement.
+Many vitamin D3 supplements are made with synthetic cholecalciferol which is derived from the lanolin in sheep’s wool.
+Lanolin is a fatty substance secreted by the skin glands of sheep to condition their wool, and naturally contains the chemical precursors for making vitamin D3.
+By processing and concentrating readily available lanolin, an economical source of purified vitamin D3 is made.

-Some people, such as vegetarians and vegans, may feel queasy about using a product that comes from sheep.
-In this case, there are several vegan vitamin D alternatives.
-The first, least optimal, option would be to take vitamin D2.
-But, as stated above, taking D2 is not as effective as vitamin D3.
+Some people, including vegetarians and vegans, may object to using a product that comes from sheep.
+Thankfully, there are ways to obtain vitamin D from plant-based sources, but even these vegan-friendly options aren’t all alike.
+The first, least optimal option would be to take vitamin D2 (ergocalciferol).
+But, again, taking D2 is not as effective as vitamin D3.

 A Different & Better D3

-So, what’s a vegan to do?
-Here’s where our new and innovative D3 solution comes in!
-Our vegan vitamin D3 is extracted from algae that’s grown in sealed indoor tanks.
+How about a vitamin D supplement that’s in the right form (D3), vegan, and eco-friendly?
+We found it.
+Our vegan vitamin D3 is extracted from organic algae that’s grown in sealed indoor tanks.
 No wild harvesting necessary!
-It is processed using cutting-edge technology and is highly purified with no chemical solvents used at all.
-It’s ultra clean, made with organic ingredients, Non-GMO, vegan, gluten and dairy free.
-It is truly the crème de la crème of D vitamins and is a great option for everyone, not just vegans.
+Using cutting-edge technology, the algae is highly concentrated, extracted, and purified with no chemical solvents whatsoever.
+That means its ultra clean and naturally non-GMO, vegan, gluten-free, and dairy free.
+It is truly the crème de la crème of vitamin D supplements, and is a great option for everyone, not just vegans.

 Importance of Vitamin D

-This is great news because a heck of a lot of people are vitamin D deficient and could use a high quality D3 supplement.
-Although our bodies produce the nutrient, many people don’t get out in the sun enough, especially in winter, or they use sunscreen which can block the UVB rays that are required to make vitamin D in our skin.
-There are many other reasons why a large portion of the population may be lacking enough of this essential vitamin
+This is all great news, but why is it so important that everyone can access pure and efficacious Vitamin D supplements?
+Although theoretically our bodies can synthesize the nutrient, it’s still considered essential because many people don’t get out in the sun enough, especially in winter, or they use sunscreen which can block the light rays that trigger our skin to make vitamin D. There are many other reasons why a large portion of the population may be lacking enough of this essential vitamin.

 Vitamin D is both a fat-soluble nutrient and also a pro-hormone, or a precursor of a hormone.
-It helps regulate hundreds of genes throughout the body and is vital for healthy bones, muscles, and teeth; healthy immune and cardiovascular systems; a healthy mood and cognitive function, and much more.
-Research studies keep popping up that discover more ways the vitamin promotes our wellbeing.
-Let’s dig into some of the most important health benefits of this essential nutrient.
+It helps regulate hundreds of genes throughout the body and is vital for maintaining healthy bones, muscles, and teeth, healthy immune and cardiovascular systems, a healthy mood and cognitive function, and much more.
+Research studies continue to pile up discovering more ways the vitamin promotes our well-being.
+Let’s dig into some of the most important health benefits of Vitamin D:

 Bone Health

 Vitamin D has long been known to help the body absorb and retain calcium, which is critical for building bone.
-Without enough vitamin D, the intestines cannot efficiently absorb calcium which leads to a domino effect resulting in weaker bones.
+Without enough vitamin D, the intestines cannot efficiently absorb calcium which can compromise bone health.
 Because blood calcium is critical for heart and nerve function, the body doesn’t allow blood calcium levels to fall.
-Instead, if we don’t have sufficient vitamin D and can’t absorb enough calcium, our body pulls it from our bones, which lowers bone calcium density, making them weak and prone to fracture.
+Instead, if we don’t have sufficient vitamin D and can’t absorb enough calcium, our body can start pulling it from our bones.

 There’s another key player for bone health — vitamin K. In fact, vitamins D and K are the Batman and Robin of the nutrient universe.
 While vitamin D ensures that calcium is properly absorbed, vitamin K makes sure the calcium is integrated into our bones.
-Without D3 and K2, calcium cannot do its job effectively.
-To learn more check out D3 & K2 — The Dynamic Duo of Bone & Cardiovascular Health.
+Without vitamins D and K, calcium cannot do its job effectively — to learn more about this dynamic duo, check out D3 & K2 — The Dynamic Duo of Bone & Cardiovascular Health.

 Health D-fense

-Vitamin D helps keep our immune system balanced and functioning properly, and there are vitamin D receptors on the surfaces of all white blood cells, the warrior cells that seek and destroy germs inside our bodies.
+Vitamin D helps keep our immune system balanced and functioning properly, and there are vitamin D receptors on the surfaces of all white blood cells, the warrior cells that seek and destroy unwelcome invaders.

 Vitamin D supplementation, therefore, is a great idea during the dark winter months, when we are more likely to stay indoors and not get sufficient sun exposure to produce enough of it in our skin.
-Winter is also when we need to pay extra attention to our respiratory health, which is more of a reason to ensure we have enough D vitamin support for healthy immune function.
+Winter is also when more bugs tend to go around, which is more of a reason to ensure we have enough D vitamin support for healthy immune function.

 Healthy Heart